N1ckP3rsl3y/TheBubbleBots/Deliverables/Deliverable 2: Requirments.md

 1. As a gamer with no friends, I would like to be able to play board games with an AI, so that I can play my favorite board games.
 2. As a software developer and a gamer, I would love to make an AI system for board games, so that I can learn how to make one for my favorite games.

+Tyler C:
+1. As a casual gamer, I want to easily play a game without a lengthy setup, so that I can have a quick gaming session whenever I have time.
+2. As an AI enthusiast, I want to play a variety of games with AI bots, so that I can analyze move by move how AI makes decisions.

 ### 8. Issue Tracker:
 Link: https://github.com/N1ckP3rsl3y/TheBubbleBots/issues